git/git.github.io/rev_news/drafts/edition-83.md

     - `git --list-cmds=others`

-  Meanwhile Erik Cervin Edin replied to Ævar's initial reply to Sean that, when a Git alias is configured for `foo` and it's used with `--help`, the user is told that `foo` is an alias for another command and the help page for the other command is displayed.
+  Meanwhile Erik Cervin Edin replied to Ævar's initial reply to Sean saying that when a Git alias is configured for `foo` and it's used with `--help`, the user is told that `foo` is an alias for another command, and the help page for the other command is displayed.
 So he suggested doing something similar for non-builtin commands that are missing help pages.